The Moon and Serpent Grand Egyptian Theatre of Marvels: The Moon and Serpent Bumper Book of Magic

-This book – written by Alan Moore with Steve Moore (Moore's mentor; no relation) – was due out from Top Shelf Productions in 2013, and will be released in 2023.
+This book – written by Alan Moore with Steve Moore (Moore's mentor; no relation) – was due out from Top Shelf Productions in 2013 but was ultimately released in 2024.
 The book intends to be "a clear and practical grimoire of the occult sciences," containing "profusely illustrated instructional essays upon the Moon & Serpent Grand Egyptian Theatre of Marvels sect's theories of magic" from c.
-150AD to the present.
+150 AD to the present.